keisha-coetzee-form3/keisha-coetzee-form3/README.md

 - [Our careers site](https://www.form3.tech/careers)
 - [Our candidate pack](https://github.com/form3tech-oss/candidate-pack)
 >### How to reach me
-If you want to chat about Form3 and our amazing, ••_remote-first_•• Engineering Team, feel free to get in touch on [LinkedIn](https://www.linkedin.com/in/keisha-coetzee/) or keisha.coetzee@form3.tech ✌️
+If you want to chat about Form3 and our amazing, ***remote-first*** Engineering Team, feel free to get in touch on [LinkedIn](https://www.linkedin.com/in/keisha-coetzee/) or keisha.coetzee@form3.tech ✌️
 <!---
 keisha-coetzee-form3/keisha-coetzee-form3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.